 After you leave the clinic, you will go home and continue the Gerson Therapy protocol as prescribed by the clinic doctors.
 Most patients do not return to the clinic, unless they opt to return for another stay there.
 Patients do follow-up consultations with the doctors by phone, by sending their blood work and medical records for the doctors to review, so that the doctors can track their progress and adjust the protocol as needed.

 No. Chemotherapy works in conflict with the Gerson Therapy, which detoxifies the body in order to restore the body’s natural defenses.
-If a patient has undergone chemotherapy, they need to wait a minimum of 2-3 weeks after their last treatment to begin the Gerson Therapy.
+If a patient has undergone chemotherapy, they need to wait a minimum of 2-3 weeks after their last treatment to begin the Gerson Therapy (if they are starting from home), or wait a minimum of 4 weeks after completing chemotherapy before applying to the clinic.
 At that point, they need to begin the Gerson Therapy at a modified level, so that they do not detoxify too quickly.
 For this reason, we recommend that any patient pre-treated with chemotherapy begin the Gerson Therapy at a clinic, so that they can be safely and gradually introduced to the therapy under a doctor’s supervision.

 The Gerson Therapy can be self-administered entirely from home, using the instructions in the Home Package, the set of books and DVDs that contain the full instructions for the Gerson Therapy.
 Ideally, a patient undergoing the Gerson Therapy from home would see a licensed Gerson practitioner, but if there are no local Gerson doctors, it is best to follow up with a naturopath, or a doctor friendly to and familiar with natural healing.
 A patient doing the therapy from home can also look into hiring a Certified Gerson Home Set-up Trainer, or attending one of our Gerson Basics Workshops to learn the basics of the Gerson Therapy so that they can practice it from home.